2024-09-11

 Many Multics manuals have been scanned and hosted at bitsavers.org, and the Multics bibliography on multicians.org links to Bitsavers' PDFs.
 The source code for Multics is available at mit.edu, courtesy of Bull, and articles on multicians.org link to individual source archive files.

 In 2005, I set up the 'multicians' group on Yahoo Groups, which hosted a private social media mailing list for Multicians.
-In 2017, Yahoo was sold and began removing features from Groups.
+In 2017, Yahoo was sold to AOL and began removing features from Groups.
 I moved the Multicians discussion activity, photo storage, and mailing list to groups.io in late 2019.
 This mailing list remains popular.
 Group postings are available to group members only.

 In the past, I accepted others' offers to mirror multicians.org on other sites; these arrangements were rescinded when their advocates moved on.
 Site availability and performance from Pair has been fine without requiring additional facilities.